koyahatataku/2d-cutting-stock-problem/README.md

 by usage above user only get the first solution.

-for getting other solutions, consider calling from PHP or Python libraries.
+For getting other solutions, consider calling from PHP or Python libraries.